Storm expected to glaze Pennsylvania, New England in ice

 For a second straight night, Dallas-Fort Worth International Airport officials mobilized to accommodate travelers stranded at the American Airlines hub overnight by flight cancellations.
 Wednesday night, the airport provided pillows, blankets, diapers and infant formula to an estimated 700 marooned travelers and were ready Thursday night “to provide assistance in anticipation of customers who may need to stay in the terminals,” according to an airport statement.

-Almost 300,000 homes and businesses were without power, mostly in Tennessee and Ohio, according to the website poweroutage.us, which tracks utility reports.
-As night fell Thursday, almost 150,000 Tennessee customers were without power, including about 135,000 in the Memphis area alone — or one-third of the customers of Memphis Light, Gas & Water.
+Most of the homes and businesses without power Friday were in Tennessee and Ohio, according to the website poweroutage.us, which tracks utility reports.
+Early Friday, about 131,000 Tennessee customers were without power, including more than 125,000 in the Memphis area.

-Power restoration could take days, said Gale Carson, the utility’s spokeswoman.
-“It’s not going to be a quick process,” she said.
+Crews worked Friday to remove trees and downed power lines from Memphis streets, while those who lost electricity spent a cold night at home, or sought refuge at hotels or homes of friends and family.
+Public works and utility officials in Memphis said it could take days for power to be restored in the city.

-Six people were taken to a hospital after a 16-vehicle crash on a Memphis highway.
-Two were in critical condition when taken to an emergency room after the crash on Austin Peay Highway, the Memphis Fire Department said on Twitter.
-Four others suffered non-critical injuries.
+Freezing rain and sleet that caused ice accumulation on trees — making them sag and lose heavy limbs that dropped onto streets, homes and cars — stopped Thursday evening.
+But banging sounds from falling tree limbs continued through the night in residential neighborhoods.

 In Texas, the return of subfreezing weather brought heightened anxiety nearly a year after February 2021’s catastrophic freeze that buckled the state’s power grid for days, leading to hundreds of deaths in one of the worst blackouts in U.S. history.

 Facing a new test of Texas’ grid, Republican Gov. Greg Abbott said it was holding up and on track to have more than enough power to get through the storm.
-Texas had about 70,000 outages by Thursday morning, nowhere close to the 4 million outages reported in 2021.
+Texas had about 15,000 outages on Friday morning, and earlier totals came nowhere close to the 4 million outages reported in 2021.

 Abbott and local officials said Thursday's outages were due to high winds or icy and downed transmission lines, not grid failures.
 Power had been restored by the end of the day to more than half of those who lost power.